rdrcelic/event_sourcing_poc/README.md

 so debugging application may be easier.

 ## Utils
-Interesting library [vavr][1] has been used to apply all changes on Account object from the beginning of time (a.k.a left fold).
+Interesting library [vavr][1] has been used to apply all changes on objects from the beginning of time.
 The same library offers "scala like" pattern matching :).